Effects of gravitational lensing by Kaluza-Klein black holes on neutrino oscillations: Neutrino Oscillation in KK metric

 Now, in relativistic approximation ($m_k<<E_k$), the following expressions hold

 So using these two relations, Eq.\eqref{phik2} becomes

 Now for the metric coefficients in Eq.\eqref{gmunu}, we have $ g_{tt}g_{rr} = -1 $.
 So the phase becomes

 which has the same form as that in a flat spacetime.
 Hence, the oscillation probability of neutrinos travelling radially outward in the equatorial plane of a weak gravitational field will be independent of the gravitational effects.
+This independence can be understood as the consequence of spherical symmetry and the restriction of neutrino travel only to the equatorial plane.
+In fact the same will hold in any spacetime where $ g_{tt}g_{rr} = -1 $.